Nolan Jones Preview, Player Props: Rockies vs. Braves

 Nolan Jones At The Plate

-- Jones has had an RBI in 22 games this season (29.7%), including 13 multi-RBI outings (17.6%).
-He has also driven home three or more of his team's runs in four contests.
+- Jones has had at least one RBI in 29.3% of his games this year (22 of 75), with more than one RBI 13 times (17.3%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.